T Persei

 T Persei is a red supergiant located in the constellation Perseus.
 It varies in brightness between magnitudes 8.3 and 9.7 and is considered to be a member of the Double Cluster.

 T Persei is a member of the Perseus OB1 association around the h and χ Persei open clusters, around 2 degrees north of the centre of the clusters.
 It is generally treated as an outlying member of the clusters.
 It lies half a degree away from S Persei, another red supergiant Double Cluster member.

+Vojtěch Šafařík discovered that the star is a variable star in 1882.
+It was listed with its variable star designation, T Persei, in Annie Jump Cannon's 1907 work Second Catalog of Variable Stars.
 T Per is a semiregular variable star, whose brightness varies from magnitude 8.34 to 9.7 over a period of 2,430 days.
 Unlike many red supergiants, it does not appear to have a long secondary period.
 It is relatively inactive for the red supergiant star, with low mass loss rate 8×10^−6 Solar_mass/year and no detectable dust shell.

 The Washington Double Star Catalog lists T Persei as having a 9th magnitude companion 0.1 arc-seconds away.
 This is derived from Hipparcos measurements.
 However, no other sources report a companion.